Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Invariants (Algebraic, Arithmetic, Analytic)

-We may define, in view of the statement of the Main Conjecture, the following Analytic Invariants $m^\an_\varphi$, from the expressions given with rational characters, where $\val_p(\bullet)$ denote the usual $p$-adic valuation; the purpose is to satisfy the necessary relations implied by Theorems \ref{theoI5}, \ref{theoI2} about arithmetic components:
+We define, in view of the statement of the Finite AMC, the following Analytic Invariants $m^\an_\varphi$, from the expressions given with rational characters, where $\val_p(\bullet)$ denotes the usual $p$-adic valuation; the purpose is to satisfy the necessary relations implied by Theorems \ref{theoI5}, \ref{theoI2} about arithmetic components: